aadityaparashar/hotel-management-system/README.md

 ## Running

-Import the project folder in your IDE or run the '.jar' from the 'build' folder [Use the '.jar', It seems more legit thanks to the splash screen]
+Import the project folder in your IDE or run the '.jar' from the 'build' folder <br>
+[Use the '.jar', It seems more legit thanks to the splash screen]

 <hr>
+END OF README, THIS IS
 <hr>